adeelahmadk/dotfiles/README.md

    ```bash
    sudo chown vnstat:vnstat /var/lib/vnstat/*
    ```
+   For weather updates and forcasts get an API key from [OpenWeatherMap](https://openweathermap.org "OpenWeatherMap's Homepage") and find id for your city of choice.
+Substitute these values against *template1* and *template2* variables in conkyrc file.
+   Edit ```.conky/conky-startup.sh``` file and substitute name of the config file of your choice.
    After setting up dependencies, move .conky directory to your home.
 Add
    ```.conky/conky-startup.sh``` as a autostart application from system settings.